arclab-hku/ICRA2021tracking/README.md

 ### For Pytorch version

 ### PS: I forgot to remove the letterbox from yolo featuremap, which caused the coordinate drifts in the demo results.
-I am sorry for the user who tried the demo and found the results might be frastrating.
+It is fixed now and I am sorry for the user who tried the demo and found the results might be frastrating.

 Make sure you have successfully installed the pytorch on your ubuntu,